holidayextras/culture/gitflow.md

 This will cut a new branch from develop.
 You do not need to include the `release/` or the version tag prefix.
 If you choose the semantic release number of `1.0.0` the release branch will be called `release/v1.0.0`.

 This command will check whether there is already a release name and make sure there is not already a tag of that name on Master.
+You'll also be prompted to bump the version number, so you'll want to do this in your package.json or where relevant to your application.

 If you're collaborating on a release, or you've finished development, you'll want to publish it just like a feature.